dan-cooke/remix-sse/README.md

 ```

 > Note: the first argument passed to the `send` function is the `EventKey`, this can be
-> anything you want - but you will need to reference it again via `useSse`.
+> anything you want - but you will need to reference it again via `useSubscribe`.

 2. Wrap your `root.tsx` with `RemixSseProvider`.